-$$\mathbf{R}(\%) = \frac{C_o - C_e}{C_o} \times 100 \tag{1}$$
+$$R(\%) = \frac{C_o - C_e}{C_o} \times 100$$ (1)

 The equilibrium adsorption isotherms and the effects of the variables like pH and time were studied using aqueous solution of Pb(II) ions at different concentrations and temperatures.
-0.1 g of the adsorbent i.e. GFMNPECABs was added to an Erlenmeyer flask containing 10 mL Pb(II) ions solution of different concentrations while the pH was adjusted to 6 using 0.1 M HCl and 0.1 M NH4OH.
-The adsorption mixture containing GFMNPECABs was shaken for 2 h, so as to reach equilibrium at different temperatures, for the determination of the maximum adsorption capacity.
-The adsorption capacity of GFMNPECABs was determined using Eq.
-(2) where $C_o$ and $C_e$ are the initial and equilibrium concentration of Pb(II) ions (mg/L), respectively, $q_e$ is the equilibrium adsorption capacity (mg/L), m is the mass of the adsorbent (g) and V is the volume of the solution (L).
+0.1 g of the adsorbent i.e. GFMNPECABs was added to an Erlenmeyer flask containing 10 mL Pb(II) ions solution of different concentrations while the pH was adjusted to 6 using 0.1 M HCl and 0.1

+M NH4OH.
+The adsorption mixture containing GFMNPECABs was shaken for 2 h, so as to reach equilibrium as different temperature, for the determination of the maximum adsorption capacity.
+The adsorption capacity of GFMNPECABs was determined using equation (2) where C_o and C_e are the initial and equilibrium concentration of Pb(II) ions (mg/L), q_e is the equilibrium adsorption capacity (mg/L), m is the mass of the adsorbent (g) and V is the volume of the solution (L).